elliottgreen/ss_pytest/README.md

-# ss_pytest
+# Self Study Repo
-Self Study: Pytest Framework
+This is mostly follow along work for a Udemy course.